 These tasks relate to setting the appearance of columns or rows in the sheet:

-- Setting the Row Height or Column Width
+- Adding a Row or Column

-- Resizing the Row or Column to Fit the Data
+- Removing a Row or Column

 When you work with rows and columns, you can manipulate the objects using the shortcuts in code (Row, Rows, Column, Columns, AlternatingRow, etc.) or you can directly manipulate the model.
 Most developers who are not changing anything drastically find it easy to manipulate the shortcut objects.
 You can edit properties of the Rows and Columns classes in the Properties window (in Spread Designer or in Visual Studio .NET).
 For more information on the Cells, Columns, and Rows Editor that is available from the Properties window, refer to the explanation of this editor in the Spread Designer Guide.